 When the Transferee is a Reporting Body

 If a reporting body is indicated in the Transferee section, a transparency report will be automatically created and will need to be completed.
 The transparency report will be found on the View All Records page (also known as the LOTR dashboard).

 The transparency declaration must be certified by an individual who has actual knowledge of the matters and be authorized to certify on behalf of the transferee by signing the execution copy.
-Certifiers must ‘wet-ink’ sign the execution copy.
+Certifiers must ‘wet-ink’ sign the forms or sign using a digital signature acceptable to the designate.
 There must be at least one certifier for each transferee.
-Visit the Resources page for more information about the process for certification.
+Read more about the process for certification.

 Submission and Payment

 Once certified, the designate can e-sign the completed form using a Juricert Digital Certificate and pay the LOTR filing fee.

 To pay the fees, click the Pay LOTR fees button after e-signing.
 If you are filing a transparency declaration with transparency report(s), please e-sign both the declaration and any attached report(s) before paying.

 The status of the form is now Ready for Submission with a land title application.
 Take note of the transparency declaration ID, as you will need to associate this number with the corresponding land title application.
 Visit How to Submit a LOTR Filing in myLTSA to learn more.

 A change is still possible even after signing the transparency declaration as long as it has not yet been submitted to the registry.
 However, it will be necessary to have the certifier(s) sign and date the new copy before the legal professional can re-apply their digital signature to the form.
 Once submitted, a transparency declaration can no longer be corrected.